LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ## Objectives

-In this exercise, you will learn how developers can use the **Application Modernization Accelerator (AMA)** and the **Application Modernization Accelerator Developer Tools (AMA Dev Tools)** to modernize an existing Java Enterprise Application for the target runtime **Modernized Runtime Extension for Java (MoRE)**.
+In this exercise, you will learn how developers can use the **IBM Application Modernization Accelerator (AMA)** and the **IBM Application Modernization Accelerator Developer Tools (AMA Dev Tools)** to modernize an existing Java Enterprise Application for the target runtime **IBM Modernized Runtime Extension for Java (MoRE)**.

-The lab consists of three parts:
+The lab consists of four parts:

-- Part 1: AMA - Analyze the application WhereAmI using AMA
+- Part 1: Use the **IBM Application Modernization Accelerator (AMA)** data collector
+	- Use the AMA data collector to scan an application server landscape
-- Part 2: AMA Dev Tools - Modernize the application WhereAmI using the AMA Dev Tools
+- Part 2: Use the **IBM Application Modernization Accelerator (AMA)**
+	- Analyze one of the discovered applications using AMA
+	- Create a migration plan
+- Part 3: Use the **Application Modernization Accelerator Developer Tools (AMA Dev Tools)**
+	- Review the modernization issues in the source code.
+	- Apply automated fixed to resolve modernization issues
+- Part 4: Deploy to **IBM Modernized Runtime Extension for Java (MoRE)**
-- Part 3: MoRE - Create in MoRE a managed Liberty cluster and deploy the application
+	- Create a managed Liberty cluster
+	- Deploy the modernized application

 You will need an estimated **60 to 90 minutes** to complete all parts of the lab.
-The parts should be done in sequence.
+But there is also a fast pass to skip a part.

 At the end of this lab, you should be able to: